johe123qwe/github-trending/README.md

 ## Unknown

+* 【2023-05-25】[YBYBZhang / ControlVideo](https://github.com/YBYBZhang/ControlVideo) - Official pytorch implementation of "ControlVideo: Training-free Controllable Text-to-Video Generation"
+* 【2023-05-25】[kunal-kushwaha / DevOps-Bootcamp](https://github.com/kunal-kushwaha/DevOps-Bootcamp) - This repository consists of the code samples, assignments, and notes for the DevOps bootcamp of Community Classroom.
 * 【2023-05-24】[lkimuk / the-book-of-modern-cpp](https://github.com/lkimuk/the-book-of-modern-cpp) - The Book of Modern C++
 * 【2023-05-24】[OffcierCia / ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
 Feel free to DM me on Twitter or open pool request.
 * 【2023-05-24】[unicodeveloper / awesome-nextjs](https://github.com/unicodeveloper/awesome-nextjs) - 📔📚A curated list of awesome resources : books, videos, articles about using Next.js (A minimalistic framework for universal server-rendered React applications)